arief25ramadhan/carvana-unet-segmentation/README.md

 ### 1.3.
 Results

 After training the data for 10 epoch, we achieved an accuracy of 99.2% on the test set.
 We consider this result as satisfactory enough considering the short time of development.

+We also convert the model into Onnx runtime to speed up the inference time by 2x.
+The media below compares the FPS performance of the original torch model and onnx model.

 ## 2. Usage